dac-os/history/README.md

 ## Creates a new history.

-When creating a new history the user must send the history year, period, course, conclusionLimit and conclusionDate.
+When creating a new history the user must send the history year, period, course, modality, conclusionLimit and conclusionDate.
 The history code is used for identifying and must be unique in the system.
 If a existing code is sent to this method, a 409 error will be raised.
-And if no year, or period or course is sent, a 400 error will be raised.
+And if no year, or period, or course or modality is sent, a 400 error will be raised.

 	POST /users/:user/histories